 It's that time of year again.
-It's time to spring clean, which means dusting every nook and cranny, scrubbing harder than you have for the past 365 days, and that includes getting down and dirty with stains your pet may have left on your carpet.
+It's time to clean and dust every nook and cranny, scrubbing harder than you have for the past 365 days, and that includes getting down and dirty with stains your pet may have left on your carpet.

 Like this article?
 Have a point of view to share?
 Let us know!